 Simply supply the jenkins host and job name as command line arguments to run:

 $ sudo python jenkins_status_light.py --jenkins-url https://jenkins.example.com --job job-name

 At this point if the script didn’t exit you should see LEDs come up for the current build status of Jenkins and change whenever Jenkins build status change from success, failure or aborted.
 But if the script did exit, you’ll need to read through your console to see what is failing and address that.

 The colors I selected might not be what you want, but you can easily swap out predefined colors in the global section at the top of my script.
-There’s a ton of them if you scroll to the bottom of this page.

 Once things are working then we should try wrapping our script with Supervisor.
 This provides us with monitoring and helps keep the script running.
 If our lighting script exits or crashes for any reason, Supervisor will restart it.
 As an added bonus, when you plugin the Raspberry Pi, the script will automatically run and the lights come right up!

 As the root user, run the following command to install the Supervisor package:

 Let’s add a configuration file to tell Supervisor where our jenkins_status_light.py file is and what to do with it.
 Save the file at /etc/supervisor/conf.d/jenkins_status_light.conf.

 [program:jenkins_status_light] command=/usr/bin/env python /home/pi/jenkins_status_light.py --jenkins-url https://jenkins.server.com --job job-name autostart=true autorestart=true stderr_logfile=/var/log/jenkins_status_light.err.log stdout_logfile=/var/log/jenkins_status_light.out.log

 Once you’ve saved that file then as the root user you can inform Supervisor of our new file: